 The following is how specific courses are taken into account for the purpose of satisfactory academic progress:

 Withdrawal credits will be counted as attempted but not earned.

-Courses in which a student receives an incomplete will be counted as attempted but not as earned credits.
+Courses in which the student receives an incomplete will be counted as attempted but not earned credits.
 Once a professor-approved incomplete is changed to a letter, grade, a student can notify the Financial Aid Office to request a reevaluation of their statistics (notification no later than 2 weeks prior to the end of the next term of enrollment).
-It is the student's responsibility to notify the Financial Aid Office if an incomplete is changed to a letter grade.
+It is the student’s responsibility to notify the Financial Aid Office if an incomplete is changed to a letter grade.
 Incompletes due to a course not yet completed (i.e. student teaching or clinical) will be reviewed once course is finished.

-Courses that are repeated will show as credits attempted.
+Courses that are repeated will show as credits attempted and earned.
 However, only the last reported grade will be included in the student's GPA.

 Prior work experience, CLEP and AP

-Credits granted for prior work experience or examinations will be included in the student's cumulative earned hours.
-However, they do not show as attempted hours.
+Credits granted for prior work experience or examinations will be included in the student's cumulative earned and attempted hours.
 Credits earned for previous work experience, CLEP and/or AP will be indicated on the student's transcript.

 Audited courses do not count as attempted or earned.

 Transfer credits accepted from other schools will be counted toward completion of the degree program as both hours attempted and hours earned.
 Transfer GPA will be included in the cumulative GPA used for SAP purposes.

 Remedial courses are not included in the calculation of both attempted and earned credits